 Building stakeholders need practical metrics, data, and tools to support decisions related to sustainable building designs, technologies, standards, and codes.
-The Engineering Laboratory (EL) of the National Institute of Standards and Technology (NIST) has addressed this high priority national need by extending its metrics and tools for sustainable building products, known as Building for Environmental and Economic Sustainability (BEES), to whole buildings.
-Whole building sustainability metrics have been developed based on innovative extensions to life-cycle assessment (LCA) and life-cycle costing (LCC) approaches involving whole building energy simulations.
-The measurement system evaluates the sustainability of both the materials and the energy used by a building over time.
-It assesses the "carbon footprint" of buildings as well as 11 other environmental performance metrics, and integrates economic performance metrics to yield science-based measures of the business case for investment choices in high-performance green buildings.
+The Engineering Laboratory (EL) of the National Institute of Standards and Technology (NIST) has addressed this high priority national need by extending its metrics and tools for sustainable building products, known as Building for Environmental and Economic Sustainability (BEES), to whole-buildings.
+Whole-building sustainability metrics have been developed based on innovative extensions to environmental life-cycle assessment (LCA) and life-cycle costing (LCC) approaches involving whole-building energy simulations.
+The measurement system evaluates the sustainability of both the materials and energy used by a building over time.
+It assesses the "carbon footprint" of buildings as well as 11 other environmental performance metrics and integrates economic performance metrics to yield science-based measures of the business case for investment choices in high-performance green buildings.

-The approach developed for BEES has now been applied at the whole building level to address building sustainability measurement in a holistic, integrated manner that considers complex interactions among building materials, energy technologies, and systems across dimensions of performance, scale, and time.
-Building Industry Reporting and Design for Sustainability (BIRDS) applies the new sustainability measurement system to an extensive whole building performance database NIST has compiled for this purpose.
-The energy, environment, and cost data in BIRDS measure building operating energy use through detailed energy simulations, building materials use through innovative life-cycle material inventories, and building costs over time.

-BIRDS v1.0 included energy, environmental, and cost measurements for 12 540 new commercial and non low-rise residential buildings, covering 11 building prototypes in 228 cities across all U.S. states for 9 study period lengths.
+The approach previously developed for BEES has now been applied at the whole-building level to address building sustainability measurement in a holistic, integrated manner that considers complex interactions among building materials, energy technologies, and systems across dimensions of performance, scale, and time.
+Building Industry Reporting and Design for Sustainability (BIRDS) applies the sustainability measurement system to an extensive whole-building performance database NIST has compiled for this purpose.
+The energy, environment, and cost data in BIRDS provide measures of building operating energy use based on detailed energy simulations, building materials use through innovative life-cycle material inventories, and building costs over time.
+BIRDS v1.0 included energy, environmental, and cost measurements for 12 540 commercial and non-low rise residential buildings, covering 11 building prototypes in 228 cities across all U.S. states for 9 study period lengths.
 See Lippiatt et al. (2013) for additional details.
-Similarly, the new residential building database incorporated into BIRDS v2.0 includes energy, environmental, and cost measurements for 9120 new residential buildings, covering 10 single family dwellings (5 one-story and 5 two-story of various conditioned floor area) in 228 cities across all U.S. states for study period length ranging from 1 year to 40 years.
-The sustainability performance of buildings designed to meet current state energy codes can be compared to their performance when meeting up to three user-selected alternative building energy standard editions to determine the impact of energy efficiency on sustainability performance.
-The impact of the building location and the investor's time horizon on sustainability performance (economic and environmental) can also be evaluated.1
+BIRDS v2.0 included both a commercial and residential buildings, covering 10 single family dwellings (5 one-story and 5 two-story of various conditioned floor area) in 228 cities for study period lengths ranging from 1 year to 40 years.